 3. Hang a pegboard

 Whether you cook often or not, you’d at least have one pot in your kitchen.
 Having it sit around on your new shelves is never a good look.
 Also, it’s probably usually wet, which could ruin your shelves.
 To avoid the mess, install a pegboard and hang up your pot with hooks.
 Just pay your local hardware store a visit — they should have some at an affordable price.
+This will instantly spruce up your kitchen interior too!

 4. Fix an extendable faucets